rishwanth365/NLP_Chatbot_for_a_Food_Delivery_System/README.md

-# NLP Chat-Bot for a Food Delivery System Using Dialoflow
+# NLP Chat-Bot for a Food Delivery System Using Dialogflow

 I built a chatbot using **Dialogflow** for a food delivery system, covering the end-to-end process from Dialogflow basics to backend integration with **FastAPI** and a **MySQL** database.
 This project aims to solve a real-world problem faced by Mr. Pandey, a restaurant owner looking to automate customer support in a budget-friendly manner.